ssoyoung/device-unlocking-system/README.md

 # device-unlocking-system
-PoC code for device(scooter) lock/unlock system
+PoC code for device(vehicle) lock/unlock system

 - How to install & run